mosi-sol/Solidity101/collection-5/readme.md

 This contract stores the owner of the accommodation, the price, start and end dates of the booking, and a description of the accommodation.
 When a user wants to book the accommodation, they would call the `book()` function and provide the necessary parameters.
 The function checks that the user calling it is the owner of the accommodation, and then sets the values of price, start date, end date, and description.

-2. Payment: Here's an example of how a payment smart contract could be implemented in Solidity:
+2. **Payment**: Here's an example of how a payment smart contract could be implemented in Solidity:

 ```solidity
 contract Payment {